fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 in the "/tmp" folder, with default parameters

-First,the FDT server needs to be started on the remote system.
-(The default settings will be used, which implies the default port, 54321, on both the client and the server). -S is used to disable the standalone mode, which means that the server will stop after the session will finish.
+First the FDT server needs to be started on the remote system.
+The default settings will be used, which implies the default port, 54321, on both the client and the server.
+The -S flag is used to disable the standalone mode, which means that the server will stop after the session will finish.

 On VM2:
 ```
 [remote computer]$ java -jar fdt.jar -S
 ```

-Then,the client will be started on the local system specifying the sourcefile, the remote address (or hostname) where the server was started inthe previous step and the destination directory
+Then the client will be started on the local system specifying the sourcefile, the remote address (or hostname) where the server was started in the previous step and the destination directory.

 On VM1:
 ```
-echo "local.data" > local.data
+# create a dummy file for the transfer
 for i in `seq 100`; do echo "local data"; done > local.data
 [local computer]$ java -jar fdt.jar -c $SERVER2 -d /tmp ./local.data
 ```